 Summing it up

 Considering even a few of the many benefits mentioned above, investing in landscape plans is a wise thing to do- both for developers and potential owners.
-With a Landscape Architect's involvement early in the process, developers can relish the plethora of incentives up for grabs, and owners will be rewarded with reduced maintenance needs and increased resale values.
+With the involvement of a landscape architect early in the process, developers can relish the plethora of incentives up for grabs, and owners will be rewarded with reduced maintenance needs and increased resale values.